FNScence/CSAFAP-config-package/README.md

 - **Step 3:**
   Open the main config of this package `CSAFAP\MAIN.cfg` with an editor of your choice (e.g. notepad++).

+  ENTER YOUR SENSITIVITY AT THE TOP!
 Change the keybinds to your preference.

   If you don't want to use a feature, disable the keybind by adding `// ` at the start of it's line.